wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 - Mistake 5: Not comparing UGC against your existing benchmarks.
 You won’t know if UGC is working unless you run it alongside studio content in the same audience.
 Isolate the variable so you can measure true lift.

 UGC ads work because they tap authentic human recommendation, which cold audiences trust more than polished brand messaging.
 Start with 10-20 creators across multiple platforms, invest in clear briefs, and let authenticity shine through.
-Once you've identified 2-3 winners delivering 25%+ performance lift, scale aggressively while continuously refreshing your creative library.
+Once you’ve identified 2-3 winners delivering 25%+ performance lift, scale aggressively while continuously refreshing your creative library.
 The combination of volume testing, smart sourcing, and iterative learning is what separates high-performing mobile app accounts from flat ones.
 Your next step is identifying 3-5 creators to brief this week and setting up proper tracking to measure UGC impact against your baseline.
+Remember, creative performance variance in mobile ads, making your UGC strategy one of the highest-leverage investments in your growth stack.

 Looking to scale your mobile app growth with performance creative that delivers results?
 Talk to RocketShip HQ to learn how our frameworks can work for your app.